flooring by sammer light logo

 Step 3: Apply a Wood Conditioner (Optional but Recommended)

 A wood conditioner helps the stain absorb evenly, especially on porous or uneven hardwoods like pine.
-Apply it using a clean cloth or brush, following the wood grain, and let it dry as the manufacturer directs.
+Apply it using a clean cloth or brush, following the wood grain, and let it dry according to the manufacturer's instructions.

 Step 4: Apply the Stain